 The Hop, presented by Potawatomi Hotel & Casino, is here, and vehicles are already on the tracks for testing.
-While we know Milwaukeeans are eager to get a closer look at this new, modern transportation option, safety is our top priority.
-Here are a few tips to help you hop safely during this period of on-track testing.
+We know Milwaukeeans are eager to get a closer look at this new, modern transportation option.
+That’s why we’re here with a few tips to help you HopSmart during this period of on-track testing.
 (Download a printed version of these guidelines here.)

 Tips for Motorists

-The Hop streetcars share the road with other vehicles, with streetcar operators navigating the route just like any other car, truck or bus.
+The Hop streetcars share the road with other vehicles, and streetcar operators navigate the route just like any other car, truck or bus.
 They obey the same traffic rules and right of way.
-But, streetcars are obviously bigger than other vehicles on the road, so it’s critical that motorists exercise caution when driving along the streetcar route.
+But, streetcars are obviously bigger than other vehicles on the road, so it’s important to be patient and leave a safe space between your vehicle and the streetcar.

 - When sharing a lane with a streetcar, be prepared to stop.

 - If you’re driving in front of a streetcar, avoid braking suddenly unless there’s an emergency.

 - Never make a right turn in front of a streetcar, and when turning left, always be on the lookout for streetcars as well as vehicles approaching from the opposite direction.

 - When parking along the streetcar route, make sure your entire vehicle, including side mirrors, is completely inside the striping on the road.
 And be careful before opening your doors.